d2l-ai/d2l-en/chapter_convolutional-modern/vgg.md

 Like AlexNet and LeNet,
-the VGG Network can be partitioned into two parts: the first consiting mostly of convolutional and pooling layers and a second consisting of fully-connected layers.
+the VGG Network can be partitioned into two parts: the first consisting mostly of convolutional and pooling layers and a second consisting of fully-connected layers.
 The convolutional portion of the net connects several `vgg_block` modules in succession.